snicker02/Catoptron3D/README.md

 looks broken while the saved file is clean, and there was no way to see a good image without explicitly pressing Render.

-**Refine when still** (Quality, on by default) redraws the settled frame at the Export samples count once the view has been still for a moment.
-Any interaction drops straight back to the live path.
-Auto-spin disables it, since the frame is never still.
+**Refine when still** (Quality, **off** by default) redraws the settled frame at the Export samples count once the view has been still for a moment.
+Any interaction drops straight back to the live path; auto-spin disables it.

+It defaults off because it costs interactivity.
+A supersampled pass is several times a normal frame AND needs its own compiled program, since the sample count is part of the shader signature — so every parameter change means a fresh program for both the live and the refined pass.
+Pressing **R** gives the same picture on demand without the cost.

+The first version also **blocked the main thread** waiting for that program to link, which is right for an explicit export and completely wrong for something automatic: the interface stalled for the whole link time every time the view settled, after every change.
+The idle path is now non-blocking — it asks for the program, gives up for that frame if it is not linked, and asks again next idle frame.

 If a viewport looks like static, that is the first thing to check — and the second is to press **R** and compare.